 - Tax Cheat: However, if your doctor specifically prescribes a gym or health club membership for a diagnosed medical condition it will qualify as a medical deduction.

-Two Top Tips
+Two Top Tax Tips

-Here are two final tips for those who are looking to save on taxes:
+Besides the ideas on how to cheat on your taxes legally above, here are two final tips for those who are looking to save on taxes:

 - Itemize.
 Many taxpayers claim the standard deduction amounts, and I can’t blame them.
 There’s less math, less document hunting, and no rules to read.
 Yet with minimal effort you can maximize your deductions and save big by itemizing deductions.